Hamsa

-The hamsa (Arabic خمسة ḵamsa, lit. 'five', referring to images of 'the five fingers of the hand'), also known as the hand of Fatima, is a palm-shaped amulet popular throughout North Africa and in the Middle East and commonly used in jewellery and wall hangings.
+The hamsa (Arabic خمسة khamsa (Note: lit. 'five', referring to images of 'the five fingers of the hand')), also romanized khamsa, and known as the hand of Fatima, is a palm-shaped amulet popular throughout North Africa and in the Middle East and commonly used in jewellery and wall hangings.
 Depicting the open hand, an image recognized and used as a sign of protection in many times throughout history, the hamsa is believed to provide defense against the evil eye.

 Terminology and etymology

 The standard name is "khamsa" (Arabic "five"), with Maghrebi variants "khmisa"/"khmisa".

 In French colonial North Africa, Europeans popularized the label "Hand of Fatima" (French: "Main de Fatma") - a colonial nickname rather than an indigenous Arabic term; (Note: Popular explanations that link the five fingers to the Five Pillars, or that identify the amulet intrinsically with Fatima, are later accretions rather than original meanings of the symbol.) in colonial-era French, "fatma" referred to a Muslim or Arab woman.

 In Jewish usage it is also called the "Hand of Miriam" in Sephardi-Mizrahi contexts, or sometime hamesh (Hebrew "five").

 Among Levantine Christians it is known as the "Hand of Mary" (Arabic: "kef Miryam").

 In the Berber languages, the term "afus", which denotes a decorative motif similar to the hamsa, literally means "hand".